YACS-RCOS/docs/contributors/getting_started.md

 ### Projects

-We use [Github Projects](https://help.github.com/articles/about-project-boards/) to keep track of our issues across our multiple repositories (more on this [later](contributors/repository_map.md)).
+We use [Github Projects](https://help.github.com/articles/about-project-boards/) to keep track of our issues across our multiple services and initiatives (more on this [later](contributors/service_map.md)).
 Our main project board is the [Core Project](https://github.com/orgs/YACS-RCOS/projects/3).
 Issues on this project are organized into five categories:

 1) **Needs Review**.
 Newly created issues go here.